1wunderkind/loopgpt-backend/METADATA_IMPLEMENTATION_PLAN.md

 - **Low-risk** - Backward compatible and testable

 **Recommendation:** Proceed with full implementation immediately.
-This is the critical piece that will make TheLoopGPT's ChatGPT integration successful.
+This is the critical piece that will make LooptOS's ChatGPT integration successful.

 ---